Sheds - Frequently Asked Questions

 - The space will always be used, so buy the biggest shed you can afford provided that it fits comfortably in the space available.
 There are no precise guidelines regarding the size.
 Often the size of the shed is dictated by the space available.
 At Summer Garden Buildings we offer a wide range of sizes to suit every space.
 If you are replacing an existing shed, you should consider whether to have the same size again or perhaps larger.
 You should also consider whether your shed will be used for storage only or for workshop use.
 If you need workshop space you may consider increased headroom or an opening window.
 A popular size for a small garden shed is 6'x4' and the most popular size for a storage shed is 8'x6'.
 Two popular workshop sizes are 8'x10' and 10' x 12'.

 - Ideally your garden shed should have a clear space at least 18" wide on all sides, if possible.
 This ensures easy access for both installation and future maintenance.
 In reality this is often not practical and at many sites it is not needed.
 A reduced clearance is often possible on one or two sides.
 If the space around your shed is restricted remember to allow for any roof overhang.
 You should also cut back or remove any nearby shrubs and trees.
 Remember to allow for future growth.
-If possible a sheltered position is better.
+We recommend a sheltered position which is not exposed.

 - All sheds need a substantial base.
 The base should be solid, square, flat and level to ensure the stability of your shed.
 Paving slabs or concrete are ideal.
 A solid concrete base is more permanent and normally more expensive but it provides an excellent base especially for a larger shed.
 Paving slabs are more practical and cost effective, especially for a smaller shed at the far end of the garden.
 The base should be no smaller than the floor size of the new shed and no more than a few inches larger.